Violeta Parra: Artistic career

+Many of her art works center around folk tales and the oral histories she collected in her efforts to preserve them.
+These include her paintings, Las tres pascualas, Casamiento de negros, and Machitún.
+Each of these paintings are inspired by Chilean folk tales and all are oil paint on wood.
+Her painting style is simplistic; Parra avoided realism to allow the stories, themes, and context of the paintings to come through without distractions.

+Personal life

+In 1934, she met Luis Cereceda, a railway driver.
+They got married in 1938, and Parra took time away from her musical career to start a family.
+They had two children, Isabel (born 1939) and Ángel (born 1943).
+Her husband was an avid supporter of the Chilean Communist Party.
+They both became involved in the progressive movement and the Communist Party of Chile, taking part in the presidential campaign of Gabriel González Videla in 1944.
+They also supported the first-left wing president in Chilean history, Pedro Aguirre Cerda's political campaign.

+After 10 years of marriage, in 1948, Parra and Luis Cerceda separated.
+Parra then met and married Luis Arce in 1949, and their daughter, Carmen Luisa, was born the same year.
+Their second child, Rosita Clara was born in 1952, but later died in 1955 while Parra was in Europe.

 Death and legacy

-In 1967 Parra died by suicide via gunshot.
+In 1967 Parra died from a self-inflicted gunshot wound.
 Several memorials were held after her death, both in Chile and abroad.
 She was an inspiration for several Latin-American artists, such as Victor Jara and the musical movement of the "Nueva Cancion Chilena", which renewed interest in Chilean folklore.

 In 1992, the Violeta Parra Foundation was founded at the initiative of her children, with the aim to group, organize and disseminate her still-unpublished work.
 Rodolfo Braceli's book Y Ahora, la Resucitada de la Violenta Violeta was adapted into a play called Violeta Viene a Nacer, starring Argentinian actress Virginia Lago in 1993 and 1994.
 In 1997, with the participation of Violeta Parra Foundation and the Department of Cultural Affairs, Ministry of Foreign Affairs of Chile, her visual work was exhibited in the Museum of Decorative Arts of the Louvre Museum, Paris.

 In 2007, the 90th anniversary of her birth was commemorated with an exhibition of her visual work at the Centro Cultural Palacio La Moneda and the release of a collection of her art work titled, "Visual Work of Violeta Parra".
 4 October 2015 marked the inauguration of the Violeta Parra Museum (Museo Violeta Parra) in Santiago, Chile.
 On 4 October 2017, Google celebrated her 100th birthday with a Google Doodle.

-Arson at Memorial Museum

-During the 2019–2022 Chilean protests the Museo Violeta Parra was attacked unsuccessfully by (presumably unknown) arsonists on 7 February 2020 and then further damaged on 28 February 2020.
-At the time the museum "indicated that there is no work of Violeta at risk".